gilnam74/vex-sneppet/Python-for-artists.md

 ```python
 print 'Hello, World'
 ```
 Press the `Apply` button, Houdini Console window should appear with a printed message  'Hello, World'.
-[Was it that hard](Programming-basics#programming-learning-curve)?
+It [was not that hard](Programming-basics#programming-learning-curve), right?

-To be able to write real programs and scripts for Houdini, besides Python integration, we would need the ability to access Houdini scene components (to query and modify necessary data).
-This ability provided by Application Programm Interface (API).
-Houdini Python API exists as **HOM** - Houdini Object Model.
+To be able to write more valuable scripts for Houdini, besides Python integration, we would need the ability to access Houdini scene components (to query and modify necessary data).
+This ability is provided by **Application Programm Interface** (API).
+Houdini Python API exists as Houdini Object Model (HOM).
 To use this module in Houdini we need to import it to our python code:

 ```python
 import hou
 ```
-Let's extend our first Hello World program a bit by using built-in UI in Houdini Python API:
+Let's extend our first Hello World program a bit by using UI built in Houdini Python API:

 ```python
 import hou
 hou.ui.displayMessage('Hello, World')
 ```
+This code will rise a window with a "Hello, World!" message.

 ## Creating a first custom tool
-Here we will create from scratch a custom tool (let's name it `GeoCreator`) for Houdini with a User Interface.
+Let's do some fancy stuff now!
+Here we will create from scratch a **custom tool**, let's name it "**Geo Creator**" for Houdini with a User Interface.
 GeoCreator will generate an empty geometry node with a certain name ("MY_GEO") in the root of the current scene.
 Not an outstanding functionality but it's just a basic example which will help us to start solving tasks in Houdini with Python.
 Besides a huge amount of video tutorials starts from creating a geometry node, diving inside, deleting File node and creating a grid, while you can do the same by CTR + click on Grid shelf tool.
 So might be useful in some cases.

 We will begin with building a functional part of the code in the Python Source Editor, then we will add and setup UI and finally we will save the code as a Python file and make it launch from the Shelve.